-Where the application under consideration derives from an International application for which the EPO did not act as ISA and/or IPEA, the application is subject to a supplementary search under Art.
-153(7)

-(see B-II, 4.3) and normally an EESR is issued accordingly (see B-XII, 1 and 2).
+Where the application under consideration derives from an international application for which the EPO did not act as ISA, the application is subject to a supplementary European search under Art.
+153(7) (see B-II, 4.3), and normally an EESR is issued accordingly (see B-XII, 1 and 2).
 The first communication is then issued as in 3.5 above.